BeeChains/the.inneri/index.md

 <li>John 8:28: "When you have lifted up the Son of Man, then you will know that I AM he."</li>
 <li>John 8:58: "Before Abraham was, I AM."</li>
 <li>John 9:5: "As long as I am in the world, I am the light of the world."</li>
-<li>John 10:7: "I am the door.
-If anyone enters by me, he will be saved and will go in and out and find pasture."</li>
+<li>John 10:7: “Very truly I tell you, I am the gate for the sheep.</li>
 <li>John 10:9: "I am the door.
 If anyone enters by me, he will be saved and will go in and out and find pasture."</li>
 <li>John 10:11: "I am the good shepherd.
 The good shepherd lays down his life for the sheep."</li>
 <li>John 11:25: "I am the resurrection and the life.
 Whoever believes in me, though he die, yet shall he live."</li>